szilaga/airbnb/README.md

 Seaborn heatmap that provides a correlation matrix to investigate, which columns have a strong dependencies in respect of the given column set.

+## Contributing
+If you like this project, please feel free to code.

 ## Copyright and license
-Unlicensed  product.
-Free to use.
-All libaries in this project are public licensed
+The code itself is licensed free.
+All libaries, used in this project are still under the given licence model.
+For more information please check the licence @pypi.org listed in [Quickstart](#quick-start)